Baseball in the Netherlands

-Baseball in the Netherlands started in 1911, having been introduced to the country by English teacher J.C.G Grasé of Amsterdam, following a holiday to America.
-The first professional baseball league (now the Honkbal Hoofdklasse) began in 1922.
+Baseball in the Netherlands started in 1911, having been introduced to the country by teacher J.C.G Grasé of Amsterdam, following a holiday to America.
+The first professional baseball league, now the Honkbal Hoofdklasse, began in 1922.
 The national governing body for baseball is the Royal Netherlands Baseball and Softball Federation (Koninklijke Nederlandse Baseball en Softball Bond).

-The Netherlands National Baseball Team is consistently ranked in the top ten of the WBSC World Rankings and has won the European Baseball Championship twenty times.
-Although baseball is a minority sport within the Netherlands, it is the main sport of the Dutch overseas territories in the Caribbean (the former Netherlands Antilles).
+The Netherlands national men's baseball team consistently ranks in the top ten of the WBSC World Rankings and has won the European Baseball Championship 25 times.
+Although baseball is a minority sport within the Netherlands proper, it is the main sport of the Dutch overseas territories in the Caribbean (formerly the Netherlands Antilles).